Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - `/var/run/monai/export/models/`: when detected, the Executor will copy the contents of `/opt/monai/models/` to the folder.

-- `/var/run/monai/export/`: when detected without any of the above being detected, the Executor will
+- `/var/run/monai/export/`: when detected without any of the above being detected, the Executor will:

-  - copy the contents of `/opt/monai/app/` to `/var/run/monai/export/app/`
+  - copy the contents of `/opt/monai/app/` to `/var/run/monai/export/app/`.

-  - copy `/etc/monai/app.json` and `/etc/monai/pkg.json` to `/var/run/monai/export/config/`
+  - copy `/etc/monai/app.json` and `/etc/monai/pkg.json` to `/var/run/monai/export/config/`.

-  - copy `/opt/monai/models/` to `/var/run/monai/export/models/`
+  - copy `/opt/monai/models/` to `/var/run/monai/export/models/`.

 When the Executor performs a manifest export, it SHALL NOT invoke the Application.

-### Layout Diagram
+## Layout Diagram

 ```
                         ╔═══════════════════════════════╗